 - Allow the case to “unfold” as it did when the case first presented to you.

-- Be sure to include all reasonable differential diagnoses.
+- Be sure to include up to five separate differential diagnoses.

 - DO NOT include your final working diagnosis in the title!
 Diagnosis in the title may exclude your case from evaluation and/or lead to alteration of the title.